TECHNICAL DOCUMENTATION SOFTWARE

 Templates are available for frequently used documentation, e.g. according to Annex II of the MDR 2017/745.
 On the basis of a structure used by you, you can also amend templates yourself or have them created as part of the introduction of the module.

-Using the tasks ‘Placeholders’ and ‘Document creation’ you specify which documents the dossier must contain before it can be released.
+Using the tasks ‘Placeholders’ and ‘Document creation’ you can specify which documents the dossier must contain before it can be released.

 Documents from your desktop or from the file directory can be used in the dossier.
 They are stored in the document management system and used from there in one or more dossiers.